i-doit/knowledge-base/docs/en/installation/automatic-installation.md

 ## Requirements

 -   The [system requirements](system-requirements.md) **have to be fulfilled**.
 An exception is the LAMP stack (Apache Web Server, MariaDB/MySQL, PHP).
 -   One of the [supported](system-requirements.md) GNU/Linux operating systems is installed freshly.
-We recommend Debian GNU/Linux 10 "Buster".
 -   The system can access i-doit packet repositories and web services via an internet connection.

 ## Use